ACloudGuru-Resources/az-500/asc-alerts/README.md

 ### Configure data collection
 * Security Center, Pricing and Settings, Data Collection
+* Use same Log Analytics Workspace as in Log Analytics Lab
 * At Windows Security Events, select All Events

 ### Set email notifications